-Kentucky meets only a small part of this goal.
-Kentucky should require evidence of effectiveness to be a factor in determining whether teachers advance to the next licensure level.
-While the Teacher Performance Assessment is a step in the right direction, the state should consider additional requirements that base professional licensure on evidence of teacher effectiveness.
+South Carolina meets this goal in part.
+South Carolina should require evidence of effectiveness to be a factor in determining whether teachers advance to the next licensure level.
+While its induction program is a step in the right direction, the state should consider additional requirements that base professional licensure on evidence of teacher effectiveness.

-In addition, the state should reconsider its mandate of a master's degree for general education teachers, as research is conclusive and emphatic that master's degrees do not have any significant correlation to classroom performance.
+Also, although teachers are not required to advance within the Professional Certificate, the state should reconsider its option of advanced degrees for advancement, as research is conclusive and emphatic that master's degrees and above do not have any significant correlation to classroom performance.
+Rather, advancement should be based on evidence of teacher effectiveness.